TheArchitectDev/Architect.Identities/README.md

 - Can be represented alphanumerically, as exactly 16 alphanumeric characters.
 - Contains 93 bits worth of data.
 - Contains the number of milliseconds since the epoch in its first 45 bits.
-- Contains a cryptographically-secure pseudorandom sequence in its last 48 bits.
+- Contains a cryptographically-secure pseudorandom sequence in its last 48 bits, with at least 42 bits of entropy.
 - Uses 42-bit cryptographically-secure pseudorandom increments to remain incremental even intra-millisecond.
 - Can represent timestamps beyond the year 3000.